Devanshshah1309/notes/notes/stochastic-processes/week-4-part-1.md

 ### Expected Number of Games Played

-Recall that we’re trying to find out the average number of games the gambler will play before he reaches $N$ or $0$ (i.e,. before he “gets absorbed”).
+Recall that we’re trying to find out the average number of games the gambler will play before he reaches $N$ or $0$ (i.e., before he “gets absorbed”).

 That is, we are trying to find: $v_k= E[T|X_0=k]$.